UNCOVER

 What Does IBS Really Feel Like?

-Some of the common challenges of IBS are shown below .Gut-Directed Hypnotherapy can support meaningful, long-term symptom management of these symptoms by focusing on the vital gut–brain connection.
+Some of the common challenges associated with IBS are shown below.
+Gut-Directed Hypnotherapy is an evidence-informed approach designed to support the long-term management of these symptoms by focusing on the vital gut–brain connection.

 Woman with IBS sitting on the toilet, experiencing a flare-up — reflecting the private and distressing reality of IBS symptoms.